goodix-ble/.github/profile/README.md

 ### Welcome to GOTOBLE ~

-- **gotoble** means 'go to ble', We hope our projects can help people go to ble and enjoy ble ~
+- **gotoble** means 'go to ble', We hope our projects can help people go to ble , enjoy ble and build more creative ble products ~

 ### Simple introduction to projects: